lsingh123/GSC19/README.md

 **DONE**

 - collected over 300,000 news sources from APIs, existing lists, and databases
 - cleaned and deduplicated this list resulting in slightly over 100,000 URLs
 - collected metadata about news source
 - set up a [database](http://wwwb-db01.us.archive.org:3030/dataset.html) to host the data
 - created a [map](https://public.tableau.com/shared/ZWMTP3CBT?:display_count=yes&:origin=viz_share_link) of the data

-As part of this project, I set up a local Apache Jena Fuseki databse to store the data.
+As part of this project, I set up a local Apache Jena Fuseki database to store the data.
 See my [Fuseki starter pack](https://lsingh123.github.io/gsoc19/fuseki) for more information.

 ## IA Web Meter